10 Most Common Types of Addiction

 Addiction development can appear spontaneously, or it can slowly creep up on a person.
 Factors that determine whether a person will become addicted to something include individual brain chemistry, life experiences, and the current environment.
 With treatment, many will find that becoming addicted is reversible.

 The following are some of the most common types of addiction that may require assistance to overcome.

-40 percent of all adults in the United States admit to having had some type of substance use disorder at some point in their lives.
-A surprisingly small portion of these folks reports receiving treatment help with their chemical addiction.
+The first thing that comes to mind about addiction is drugs and alcohol.
+Around 10 percent of all adults in the United States admit to having had some substance use disorder at some point in their lives.
+However, only 20 percent of these folks report receiving treatment help with their chemical addiction.

 Every year, over 2000 people die from alcohol poisoning.
 Many more lives are destroyed through lost jobs, abuse, and accidents related to being intoxicated.

 The opiate addiction crisis hit its peak in the past decade.
 Though the use of opiates has been around for thousands of years, rapid increases in doctors’ prescribing practices contributed to a large number of people becoming dependent on this highly addictive substance.

 There tends to be the idea that something prescribed by the doctor for pain must be safe, leading many people to become unwittingly addicted.